n0needt0/bytefreezer-localstack/README.md

 # LocalStack on K3s/K8s

+This project is a modified fork of AWS LocalStack assembled and provided by ByteFreezer team.
+ByteFreezer is an open-source, scalable enterprise-grade data lake platform.
+For more info see: [bytefreezer.com](https://bytefreezer.com)

 Deploy AWS LocalStack on Kubernetes (K3s/K8s) with MetalLB LoadBalancer integration.
 Provides local AWS service emulation for development and testing.

 ## 🎯 What This Provides